Use a custom domain

 Cloudflare proxying (orange cloud)

 If you use Cloudflare as your DNS provider, make sure the record shows the grey cloud (DNS only).
-When the orange cloud (proxy) is enabled, Cloudflare hides Pro Weather's real IP and Vercel can't complete the SSL handshake.
+When the orange cloud (proxy) is enabled, your domain resolves to Cloudflare's IP addresses instead of ours, so verification never passes and the certificate can't be issued.
 Your domain will stay on a non-Live status indefinitely.

 I still can't get it working